What Is an Inguinal Hernia?

 Men don't have that barrier, so stress and gradual weakening of their abdominal muscles over time make it more likely something can push through to the inguinal canal.

 It happens in 2% to 3% of male babies, but less than 1% of baby girls.
-About 1 in 4 males will have one at some time in their life.
+About 1 in 4 males will have an inguinal hernia at some time in their life.
 It's most common in men over the age of 40.

 Abdominal surgery can make you more likely to develop a direct inguinal hernia.
 A family history of this condition raises your odds, too.

-Smokers may have a higher chance of having inguinal hernias, as well as many other health problems.
+Smokers may have a higher chance of having inguinal hernias, along with other health problems.

 If you have abdominal surgery, be careful afterward: